 Jet lag disorder

 Jet lag, also called jet lag disorder, is a temporary sleep disorder that can affect anyone who quickly travels across multiple time zones.
-Jet lag is caused by a disruption to your body's internal clock or circadian rhythms — which tell your body when it's time to be awake and when it's time to sleep.
+Jet lag is caused when your body's internal clock or circadian rhythms, which tell your body when to stay awake and when to sleep in the old time zone, are out of sync with cues from the new time zone, such as light exposure and dining times.
 The more time zones crossed, the more likely you are to experience jet lag.

 Symptoms of jet lag can vary.
 You may experience only one symptom or multiple symptoms.
 Jet lag symptoms may include: